SQL UNION operator

 Here is a clear, practical guide to the SQL UNION operator, with examples, rules, and best-practice notes.

-What UNION Does
+What SQL UNION operator Does

 UNION combines the result sets of two or more SELECT statements into a single result set.